Tovste is located in western Ukraine,

 much like the English word for bread that has been browned

-in an electric grill.
-Note the special accent on the second
+letter 't').
+Note the special accent on the second letter

-letter – shown here for illustration purposes –
+– shown here for illustration purposes – which,

-which, technically speaking, should always be used when the
+technically speaking, should always be used when the town

 not shown on this website, since not all browsers will